 Developing Countries Experience with Extraterritoriality in Competition Law – an empirical study

 This study addresses the question of extraterritoriality (extraterritorial jurisdiction) in the area of competition law and the experience of developing countries and economies in transition in this regard.
 It examines to what extent domestic competition legislation applies to foreign entities that may not be present in the forum, but whose conduct harms or may harm local consumers or producers.
 It also analyzes existing enforcement track record and hurdles involved in such cases.
 This original empirical project relied on direct input from 40 developing countries and economies in transition.
-It has been designed and conducted by Dr Marek Martyniszyn within the framework of the United Nations Conference on Trade and Development Research Partnership Platform.
+It has been designed and conducted by Professor Marek Martyniszyn within the framework of the United Nations Conference on Trade and Development Research Partnership Platform.

 Transnational violations of competition law cause significant harm.
 Connor estimates that between 1990 and 2016, the private international cartels that were detected affected sales of over $51 trillion worldwide.
 The overcharges exceeded an estimated $1.5 trillion globally.
 While inflated margins are endemic to cartels, international cartels overcharge much more than similar domestic arrangements.
 Furthermore, unlike in a domestic setting, such competitive harm is not just a matter of redistribution of resources between producers and consumers.
 It also constitutes an extraction of wealth from the affected state to the state hosting violators.
 Given most transnational enterprises are located in the Global North, competitive harm can be seen as illegal transfers of wealth to shareholders in developed states.
 Hence, transnational anticompetitive conduct may be further deepening the divide between developing and developed countries, which the international community endeavours to address.